No-Code vs Low-Code vs AI App Builders: Complete Comparison Guide

 Compliance has become a real differentiator.
 For teams operating in the EU, GDPR-compliant hosting and data residency aren't checkboxes - they eliminate entire categories of tools from consideration.
 Platforms with European infrastructure have a structural advantage in regulated industries that US-only hosting can't easily match.

 The smartest teams aren't choosing one tool.
-They're mixing: Webflow for the marketing site, Retool for internal dashboards, an AI builder for customer-facing applications.
+They're mixing: Webflow for the marketing site, Retool for internal dashboards, and an AI builder for customer-facing applications.
 Picking the right trade-off package per problem beats forcing one platform to do everything.

 Then pay attention to what happened: How long to a working first version?
 How many iterations before it was genuinely usable?
 What broke when you tried to export or extend?
 What does the cost projection look like at 10x your current scale?